 How to Clean Your Outside AC Unit

-Select a mild day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can check your system once you’ve cleaned it.
+Choose a warm day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can run your equipment once you’ve cleaned it.

 You’ll only need a handful of items:

 - Wet-dry vacuum and hose with a soft brush attachment

 - Small, round paintbrush

 Related: How AC Repair and Maintenance Can Actually Save You Money